ldclabs/ic-oss/README.md

 ## Who's using?

-- [dMsg.net](https://dmsg.net): The world's 1st decentralized end-to-end encrypted messaging application fully running on the Internet Computer blockchain.
+- [dMsg.net](https://dmsg.net): The world's 1st decentralized end-to-end encrypted messaging application fully running on the Internet Computer blockchain. dMsg.net uses IC-OSS to store user avatars (public), channel logos and encrypted files (private).

 If you plan to use this project and have any questions, feel free to open an issue.
 I will address it as soon as possible.